 Conquered the best the Britain has to offer?
 Then the next step is to try your chances against international rivals!

-European aquatics governing body LEN host a European Masters Swimming Championships in odd years - the last was in Eindhoven in 2013 - while world aquatics governing body FINA host a World Masters Swimming Championships in even years - the 2014 event was in Montreal.
+European aquatics governing body LEN host a European Masters Swimming Championships and World aquatics governing body FINA host a World Masters Swimming Championships.

-Great Britain are usually well represented at these events and there is always a great atmosphere.
+A lot of British Masters swimmers usually attend these events and there is always a great atmosphere.

 Masters swimmers wishing to compete overseas will need to complete an international permit to swim at least 28 days before they leave the country.
-This allows the ASA to know who is swimming where, and gives added insurance.
+This allows us to know who is swimming where, and gives added insurance.